Canonical · Category Definition

 Coherence Governance Infrastructure

-A technological category derived from the Existence-First principle, defining a class of systems designed to preserve structural coherence between declared existence, governing policy, observable state, and operational reality.
+A category derived from the Existence-First principle, defining a class of systems designed to preserve structural coherence between declared existence, governing policy, observable state, and operational reality.

 This page defines the category.
 It does not describe a product.